rmky/JEasyUIFacade/README.md

 # JEasyUIFacade
-UI template for the ExFace plattform based on jQuery EasyUI
+UI facade for the ExFace plattform based on jQuery EasyUI